Hugh Montgomerie, 7th Earl of Eglinton: Career

 He opposed Charles I's ecclesiastical policy.
 He was a colonel under Leslie at the Battle of Newburn.
 He failed to seize Tynemouth in 1640.
 He was engaged in northern campaign under Middleton in 1646.
 He was defeated by Huntly at the Battle of Aberdeen (1646), He was disqualified for public service until 1660 for being accessory to the Engagement.
 He was taken prisoner in 1651 by the English and excepted from Cromwell's Act of Grace in 1654.

 Hugh Montgomerie became Earl of Eglinton in January 1661 following the death of his father.
 He died at Eglinton in February 1669.

 Marriages and children

-Hugh married Anne Hamilton in 1631.
+Hugh married in 1631 to Anne Hamilton, daughter of James Hamilton, 2nd Marquess of Hamilton.
 She died soon after giving birth to a daughter, Anna Montgomerie.
 An inventory was made of her jewels on 24 October 1632, including a jewelled feather set with diamonds, a gift from her mother Ann Cunningham, Marchioness of Hamilton.
 Anna Montgomerie married James Ogilvie, 3rd Earl of Findlater.

 In 1635 he married Mary Leslie, daughter of John Leslie, 6th Earl of Rothes.
 Their children included: